btbeal/adheRenceRX/cran-comments.md

+## Resubmission
+This is a re-submission.
+In this version I have:

+* Removed my middle initial ("T.") from author and maintainer fields

 ## First Submission Comments
 * 1 note (common to most platform builds) was an identified spelling error, "vectorized," which is a commonly accepted term in the community and thus I've chosen to leave it.